Cross Registration FAQ

 How do I cross register?

-You must complete a cross registration application form.
-The application must be signed by your academic advisor and by the cross registration representative at the home and host institutions.
+You must complete the SOCHE Cross Registration Form.
+The form must be signed by your academic advisor and by the cross registration coordinator at the home and the host institutions.
 If the host institution course instructor’s or department’s approval is needed, you may be directed to obtain such approval.
-If disability services are needed, the accommodation plan must be approved from home institution’s disability office.
-Once all approvals have been obtained, the host institution’s cross registration representative will register you for the approved course on a space-available basis after the host institution’s regularly enrolled or continuing students have had first priority for registration.
+If accessibility services are needed, the accommodation plan must be verify by the home institution’s Accessibility/Disability Office.
+Once all approvals have been obtained, the host institution’s cross registration coordinator will register you for the approved course on a space-available basis after the host institution’s regularly enrolled or continuing students have had first priority for registration.

 Where can I obtain a Cross Registration Form?